igorwojda/kotlin-coding-challenges/README.md

 - [GeeksForGeeks](https://practice.geeksforgeeks.org) - data structures / algorithms / company interview problems.
 - [CoderByte](https://coderbyte.com/challenges) - data structures / algorithms / company interview problems segregated
   by difficulty.
-They offer premium membership which gives you official step-by-step solutions, user solutions and more challenger.
+They offer premium membership which gives you official step-by-step solutions and user solutions.
 - [HackerRank](https://www.hackerrank.com/dashboard) - data structures / algorithms / mathematics.
 - [Project euler](https://projecteuler.net/archives) - More complex challenges, usually related to mathematics.
 The have already 600+ problems and a new code challenge is available very week or two.
 You will probably have to discuss